mysterious-29/Learning-new-words/README.md

 # Learning-new-words.
 > It doesn’t matter how slowly you go as long as you do not stop. – *Confucius*

-So Just Keep learning new words.  :smile:
+So just keep learning new words.  :smile: